proofit404/stories/docs/why.rst

 We decide to change this expression.

-Of course we test all possible scenarios we can imagine.
+Of course, we test all possible scenarios we can imagine.

 But after some time this error would happen in the production: